Commercial Fisheries FAQ

 Do you have questions about commercial fisheries?
 Read the commercial fisheries FAQ for answers.

-Commercial food fish are fish that you eat, like grouper, snapper, and flounder.
+Commercial food fish are fish/invertebrates that you eat, like grouper, snapper, blue crab, and flounder.
 In addition to providing food, commercial food fish and invertebrates are used for bait and other purposes.
 For example, thread herring and ballyhoo are used for bait, and sponges can be used for cleaning.
 Marine life or tropical ornamentals are species that are used in the aquarium or souvenir trade, like seahorses, anemones, and angelfish.

 To sell your catch in Florida, you must have a valid Saltwater Products License (SPL).
 You may also need endorsements to the SPL for certain species and use of certain gear types.
 Federal commercial fishing permits may be necessary as well.
 Additional state and federal requirements must be met if you harvest certain species.